psybili/coding-challenge/README.md

 Cars which were connected earlier have lower priority than those which were connected later.
 The application must also provide a report with a current state of each charging point returning a list of charging point, status (free or occupied) and - if occupied – the consumed current.

-## Constraints:
+## Requirements:
-The solution must be implemented as a Spring Boot application exposing a REST API.
+1. The solution must be implemented as a Spring Boot application with Java.
+2. We need to be able to start it and run tests.
+3. BIZ logic needs to be implemented correctly.
+4. Interaction with the APP needs to happen through well-defined REST APIs.
-Include at least one unit test and one integration test.
+4. Include at least one unit test and one integration test.
+3. Solution needs to be thread safe.

 ## Examples: